rtCamp/Frappe-Manager/docs/reference/migrations.md

 - **`migration.lock`** (host-wide): every ordinary command holds it shared, meaning "don't migrate under me"; a migration holds it exclusive.
 So a migration refuses to start while anything else runs (`fm is busy: bake (pid 4242) is running on this host`), and every command refuses while a migration runs (`migration (pid 4242) is in progress on this host`).
 Day to day nothing changes: shared holds never contend with each other.
 - **`bench-<name>.lock`** (per bench): the bench mutators (`switch`, `restart`, `delete`, `reset`, `update`, `create`) hold it exclusive; `fm bake BENCH` holds it shared, so a mutator cannot rewrite a bench out from under a running bake, and a second `switch` on the same bench is refused naming the first.
 Quick reads (`logs`, `info`, `shell`) hold nothing, and bench A's lock never affects bench B. A standalone bake (`--apps`/`--config`) touches no bench and takes no bench lock.

-The locks cover fm-vs-fm on this host only: not other machines, and not hand-run `docker` commands.
+Observation commands (`list`, `info`, `logs`, `services info`, `ssl list`, `apps list`, `domain list`, `tools status`) hold nothing and keep working even mid-migration, which is exactly when you want to peek; for the same reason they never auto-start a stopped global stack, they report it as they find it.
+Beyond that, the locks cover fm-vs-fm on this host only: not other machines, and not hand-run `docker` commands.

 ---